-This is an identity redesign for Flip Turns, a swimming podcast run by Chris Conner that shares inspiring stories of people’s lives changed by swimming.
+This is an identity design for Flip Turns, a swimming podcast run by Chris Conner that tells stories about the ways in which swimming has impacted lives.

 Goals for the new mark included standing out among “busier” podcast artwork on the market, communicating the words inspiring, fun, simple, and conveying the fact that this is a podcast for contexts where that might be less evident, such as merchandise.

 We eventually arrived at a clean typographic approach that emphasized the smooth curves and seamless movement of the flip turn, and the integration of the words "a podcast" for clarity when the mark is applied to merchandise.

 This book is an investigation of a resale store in Milwaukee.
 I was struck by the way that it was organized by vendor, and wondered what other ways of sorting such a dense assemblage of objects could be.

 The process of reorganization became a way to uncover patterns among neglected items, providing them with a new definition of worth.
 I was interested in how we assign value to objects, as well as the particular qualities of a ‘thing’ that draw us in.

 The book is over 600 pages, so quickly leafing through it became a temporal experience that blurred distinctions between each object.

 A simple coding system along the edge of the book makes it easy for a reader to quickly jump to each sorted section (color, size, and price).